nneowvoincee/MixMatch-pytorch/README.md

 # MixMatch
+This is fork of [MixMatch-pytorch](https://github.com/YU1ut/MixMatch-pytorch) for Python 3.11.

+It now supports the `K` hyperparameter for augmenting unlabeled data with `--K [times]`.

 This is an unofficial PyTorch implementation of [MixMatch: A Holistic Approach to Semi-Supervised Learning](https://arxiv.org/abs/1905.02249).
 The official Tensorflow implementation is [here](https://github.com/google-research/mixmatch).